Sharded Archive Nodes

 Reward Distribution

-Full archives earn more per node, but sharded archives earn proportionally with much lower costs.
+Full archives would earn more per node, while sharded archives would earn proportionally with much lower costs.

 Running a Sharded Archive